Atul Gawande's Aim For Health Care: 'Make It Simpler To Do The Right Thing'

 Still, Gawande was optimistic about the possibilities of making health care both better and less expensive.
 "It's feasible to do these things," he said Monday.
 "But it's not sexy."

-Kaiser Health News, a nonprofit news service, is an editorially independent program of the Kaiser Family Foundation and not affiliated with Kaiser Permanente.
+Julie Rovner is chief Washington correspondent for Kaiser Health News, a nonprofit news service, which is an editorially independent program of the Kaiser Family Foundation and not affiliated with Kaiser Permanente.